 Shelley Mitchell and Patty Duke

 When I was eight years old I saw a play on Broadway called The Miracle Worker.
-It was based on the true story of Helen Keller and starred Patty Duke and Anne Bancroft (who both went on to win Oscars for their performances in the film version).
-This play, about teaching a blind and deaf girl to comprehend language and speak with her hands, changed my life forever and introduced me to the wonders of dramatic art.
+It was based on the true story of Helen Keller and starred Patty Duke and Anne Bancroft.
+They both went on to win Oscars for their performances in the film version.
+The Miracle Worker tells the story of how a young, seeing impaired teacher helped a blind and deaf six year old to understand language.
+When the curtain fell I remember quivering in my seat, unable to speak.

-It took me almost 20 years to get back to acting.
-I begin a writing a treatment of Talking with Angels in 1999.
-In 2000, I experimented with a 9 character theatrical adaptation for the San Francisco Fringe Festival.
-It was selected as best of show.
-Later that year I went to Switzerland and met with the book's publisher, Robert Hinshaw.
-He showed me videos he'd made of Gitta speaking in English (her fifth language) about her experience and encouraged me to continue trying to adapt it into a stage version.
-Based on the recognition we got in San Francisco, and with fresh images of Gitta in my mind, I streamlined Talking with Angels into a less unwieldy solo production. --It premiered at the Milagro Theater in NYC on September 19th, 2001.
-Barbara Valocore, of the Lifebridge Foundation, offered us funding to further develop the solo show.
-To date, I've performed it over 400 times at salons and festivals throughout the USA and Europe; most recently at the 2015 Edinburgh Festival and at St. John's Cathedral in Los Angeles, sponsored by the Guibord Center.
-The next production of Talking with Angels will be at the Hollywood Fringe Festival, June 3-18.
+Based on the success in San Francisco, and with fresh images of Gitta in my mind, I streamlined Talking with Angels into the solo show that it is now. --It premiered at the Milagro Theater in NYC on September 19th, 2001.
+Barbara Valocore, of the Lifebridge Foundation, offered funding to develop the project.
+To date, I've performed it over 400 times at salons and festivals throughout the USA and Europe; most recently at the 2017 Hollywood Fringe Festival and the 2015 Edinburgh Festival.
+The next opportunity to see Talking with Angels will be at SoloFest in Sherman Oaks, CA, January 26, 2018.
+SM

 The metaphysical experience they shared defined Gitta's later life.
 Once she published Talking with Angels she continued sharing her experience with others who were interested in metaphysics and transcendence.
 Throughout the 1980s she lectured in many cities in Europe and had a strong impact on thousands of people.